Platane/drakkar/README.txt

-This project consist on two component :
+This project consist on two components :

 A rendering engine for historical maps